pfsense/docs/source/firewall/aliases.rst

 What are Aliases?
 -----------------

-From the pfSense WebGUI: Aliases act as placeholders for real hosts, networks or ports.
+From the pfSense® webGUI: Aliases act as placeholders for real hosts, networks or ports.
 They can be used to minimize the number of changes that have to be made if a host, network or port changes.
 The name of an alias can be entered instead of the IP address, network or port in all